EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 ---

-## Open SSH session to host on which job is running
+## Open SSH session to back-end on which job is running

-Click 'Open in Terminal', to open an SSH session with the host on which the job is running.
+Click 'Open in Terminal', to open an SSH session with the back-end on which the job is running.
 Your SSH session will open and change your current directory to match the job context directory.

 ---